The first part of the way starts near the source of the river in Syresham.

 However, not everyone agrees that this is the source and there’s a rival spring over in Farthinghoe with the appropriate name of Ouse Well.
 It’s on private land so you should ask for permission if you want to visit it.

 Syresham does have the obvious advantage that it’s on a bus route.
-Check out the Syresham page to find out how to get there.
+Public transport details are below.

 Unfortunately, the route is a little bit confusing at the start and not all the landowners help to keep the paths and stiles clear.